 It is very important that you let your nurse and doctor know about any drugs used during your pregnancy.
 This will help your caregivers to give appropriate medicines to you and your baby, deliver the best care, and discharge your baby home as soon as safely possible after birth.We cannot predict which babies will have NAS.
 The amount of drugs or medicines that the baby receives in the womb does not always match the symptoms that each baby may have after they are born.

-Resources at Children’s Hospitals and Clinics of Minnesota
+Resources at Children’s Minnesota

 If a newborn develops neonatal abstinence syndrome, Children’s is able to help with support and treatment through the following: